 By M. Rakinul Islam

-Contrary to popular belief, although a book shouldn’t be judged by its covers, statics show 55% of first impressions are made by what we see visually.
+Contrary to popular belief, although a book shouldn’t be judged by its covers, statistics show that 55% of first impressions are made by what we see visually.
 If a house were to be a living being, the living room would be the face, it is in most cases the first sight a guest lays their eye upon, hence creating their first impression.
 Now, if you are the traditional human being, and a believer of science, it is eminent that you seal the deal in the first sight, meaning create a stellar expression on your visitors the moment they set foot on your dwelling and to achieve that, the need of a beautified face for your house is of utmost importance.

 While we all have a few skeletons to bury when it comes to keeping up with a tip top house, the key of illusion is always handy in social interaction and the atmosphere we set around it.
 For this segment we will run through the different facades a good paint job can pull off into representing oneself and their objectives through a stellar living room.